leo-brewin/hybrid-latex/README.md

 ### Python

-The codes have been tested with both Python2 and Python3.
-Since Python2 is deprecated it would be wise to use Python3.
 A popular distribution of Python3 can be found at the [Anaconda website][8].

 ## License